ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-gb.md

 ---
 title: "Web Hosting - Activate a free Let's Encrypt SSL certificate"
 excerpt: "Find out how to activate or regenerate a free Let's Encrypt SSL certificate on your Web Hosting plan"
-updated: 2024-10-21
+updated: 2024-10-22
 ---

 ## Objective

-With Secure Socket Layer (SSL) certificates, you can encrypt the exchanges made from or to your website.
-This prevents a malicious person or robot from coming to "listen" clearly to requests sent or sent with your website.
+You can use Secure Socket Layer (SSL) certificates to encrypt any exchange of data on your website.
+This prevents unauthorised persons and malicious robots from viewing requests to or from your website.

-OVHcloud offers several types of SSL certificates on our [OVHcloud web hosting] solutions (/links/web/hosting).
-They are listed in our guide on [Web Hosting - Managing an SSL certificate](/pages/web_cloud/web_hosting/ssl_on_webhosting).
+OVHcloud offers several types of SSL certificates for [OVHcloud web hosting solutions](/links/web/hosting).
+They are set out in our guide on [Managing an SSL certificate on a web hosting plan](/pages/web_cloud/web_hosting/ssl_on_webhosting).
 SSL certificates are essential for the security of your website.

 There are three types of SSL certificates:

 - Domain Validation (DV)
-- Organization validation (OVH)
+- Organisation Validation (OV)
 - Extended Validation (EV)

-The SSL encryption levels are identical between these three certificate types.
+SSL encryption levels are the same between these certificate types.

-The main difference lies in the level of checks that will be carried out by the Certification Authority (CA) that issues the SSL certificate and attests to its authenticity.
+The main difference lies in the level of checks that will be carried out by the Certificate Authority (CA) that issues the SSL certificate and attests to its authenticity.

 Let's Encrypt is a free, automated, open, non-profit certification authority.
 You can find more information on <https://letsencrypt.org/en/about/>.